 Borrowers are responsible for repayment whether or not they receive a bill.

 Borrowers have several options for making payments to their account—either electronically or by check.

 Important Information for Financial Aid Recipients

-If you are receiving financial aid, please be aware that once your financial aid posts to your account, it may pay off the emergency loan and the application fee before the due date.
+If you are receiving financial aid, please be aware that once your financial aid posts to your account, it may pay off the emergency loan and the application fee, if applicable, before the due date.
 There is no guarantee that this will happen, however, and financial aid may not pay any of it.
 It is your responsibility to monitor your account activity.